RobinTTY/Npoi.Mapper/README.md

 # Robintty.Npoi.Mapper

 This is a fork of [donnytian/Npoi.Mapper](https://github.com/donnytian/Npoi.Mapper).
-I created it to extend the project with some functionality I personally need and to keep it more up to date since the original project has gone kind of stale.
+I created it to extend the project with some functionality I personally need.

 ## Original Description